kitnil/awesome/README.md

 - [gitzilla](https://github.com/gera/gitzilla) - Git-Bugzilla integration done right
 - [sverchok](https://github.com/nortikin/sverchok) - Sverchok
 - [PyTorchZeroToAll](https://github.com/hunkim/PyTorchZeroToAll) - Simple PyTorch Tutorials Zero to ALL!
-- [pywonderland](https://github.com/neozhaoliang/pywonderland) - A tour in the wonderland of math with Python.
+- [pywonderland](https://github.com/neozhaoliang/pywonderland) - A tour in the wonderland of math with python.
 - [doitlive](https://github.com/sloria/doitlive) - Because sometimes you need to do it live
 - [beets](https://github.com/beetbox/beets) - music library manager and MusicBrainz tagger
 - [public-apis](https://github.com/public-apis/public-apis) - A collective list of free APIs for use in software and web development.